VMK11/sparkify-customer-churn-prediction-udacity-master/README.md

 - Spend more time on hyperparameter tuning.
 - Find another way to deal with unbalanced data.
+- Due to time/resources limitations the model is trained is a small subset.
+The mdoel must be trained using the entire dataset.

 ## Future Improvements
 Special thanks to: